-1.3.4 SCSI COMMAND DESCRIPTOR BLOCK FORMAT
+1.3 SCSI COMMAND DESCRIPTOR BLOCK FORMAT

 The following sections describe the general formats for the six- and ten-byte command descriptor blocks (CDBs) used by the tape drive, the format of the Operation Code, and the typical format for the Control byte.
-The formats for the six- and ten-byte CDBs are implemented according to the Small Computer System Interface 3 (SCSI-3) standard.
+The formats for the six- and ten-byte CDBs are implemented according to the ANSI Small Computer System Interface 2 (SCSI-2) standard.

-- The word Reserved or RSVD has one of the following meanings when used in a SCSI command field definition: - ▶ The field is defined as reserved by the ANSI Small Computer System Interface (SCSI-3) standard.
+The word Reserved or RSVD has one of the following meanings when used in a SCSI command field definition:

+- ▶ The field is defined as reserved by the ANSI Small Computer System Interface (SCSI-2) standard.
 The tape drive checks these fields for a value of 0.
-If zeros are not present, the tape drive returns Check Condition status with the sense key set to Illegal Request (5h). - The field has not been defined in the Exabyte implementation of the command.
+If zeros are not present, the tape drive returns Check Condition status with the sense key set to Illegal Request (5h). - ▶ The field has not been defined in the Exabyte implementation of the command.
 These fields are reserved for future enhancements.
-The tape drive ignores these fields and does not check for illegal values. - Fields containing only one bit are usually referred to as the name bit instead of the name field. - Numbers that are not immediately followed by lower-case b or h are decimal values. - Numbers immediately followed by lower-case b (nnb) are binary values. - Numbers or upper case letters immediately followed by lower-case h (nnh) are hexadecimal values.
+The tape drive ignores these fields and does not check for illegal values.